zydou/arti/crates/tor-netdoc/README.md

 Additionally, there is an older internal `parse` module based on different parsing principles.

+### Traits and derives

+Each of `encode` and `parse2` define:

+ * traits for encoding and parsing;
+ * derive macros allowing automatically generated encoders and parsers for document data structures which closely match the netdoc spec;
+ * helper types and traits.

+Network document elements categories, and the corresponding traits, are:

+ * Whole network documents (possibly with signatures).
+   `NetdocParseable`, `NetdocSigned` (for parsing), `NetdocEncodable`.

+ * Data structures containing sets of ordinary fields appearing within ("flattened" into) network documents:
+   `NetdocParseableFields`, `NetdocEncodableFields`.

+ * The value for an individual Item.
+   (The same value type may be used for multiple different Items with different keywords, depending the specific document format(s).)
+   `ItemValueParseable`, `SignatureItemParseable`, `ItemValueEncodable`.

+ * An Argument (or several Arguments) found on an Item line.
+   `ItemArgumentParseable`, `ItemArgument` (for encoding), `NormalItemArgument`.

+ * An Object (encoded as base-64 in PEM format).
+   `ItemObjectParseable`, `ItemObjectEncodable`.

+### Design notes

+The crate is derived into three main parts.
+In the (private) `parse` module, we have the generic code that we use to parse different kinds of network documents.
+In the [`types`] module we have implementations for parsing specific data structures that are used inside directory documents.
+Finally, the [`doc`] module defines the parsers for the documents themselves.

 ## Features

 `routerdesc`: enable support for the "router descriptor" document type, which